joanhard/ig-pagebuilder-1/README.txt

 == Description ==

-IG Page Builder is an easy-to-use page builder that helps you quickly build a complete WordPress website and you donâ€™t even need to read any documentation.
+IG Page Builder is an easy-to-use page builder that helps you quickly build a complete WordPress website and you don’t even need to read any documentation.

 [vimeo https://vimeo.com/88215863]

+<p style="text-align: center;"><a style="text-align: center;" href="http://demo.innogears.com/ig-pagebuilder" target="_blank">See Live Demo</a></p>

 This is a drag-n-drop page builder which is similar to an advanced visual editor and can use for any theme.